witnet/documentation/introduction/quick-tutorials/data-feeds-tutorial.md

 ### Learn More About Witnet Price Feeds

 For more information on Witnet price feeds, please read the section dedicated to [Witnet Price Feeds](../../smart-contracts/witnet-data-feeds/).
-This contains a lot more information on alternative ways to consume the data feeds, how they operate, and what are their contract addresses.
+This contains a lot more information on alternative ways to consume the data feeds, how they operate, and what their contract addresses are.